 How to outsource content writers

-There are several reasons why you should enlist external content writers.
+There are several reasons to enlist external content writers.
+Here are the main ones.

 Free up time

-Crafting content takes time and lots of it.
-When writing, you have to:
+Crafting content takes time, and lots of it.
+When you write, you have to:

 - Research